Compare to Similar Products

 Wow!
 That's the best description for this jacket's comfort level.
 The brushed fleece liner feels amazing against the skin.
 The cut is also flattering and fits very well, making the Kyanite a pleasure to wear.
 While this level of quality is typical in many Arc'teryx jackets, our testers were still immensely pleased.
 One problem with the high comfort level was that a tester let his friend borrow it while climbing.
 His friend promptly cozied up in the jacket and fell asleep, leaving the climber without a belayer.

 The Polartec Power Stretch Pro works well to stretch and move with the body, making activities like climbing and skiing that much easier.
-The athletic fit presses perfectly against the body.
-The articulated patterning, as well as the no-lift gusseted underarms, create an unparalleled level of ease of movement.
+The athletic fit presses perfectly against the body, and Arc'teryx's thoughtful design creates an unparalleled level of ease of movement.

 The craftsmanship extends to the features of the Kyanite.
 Soft fabric lines the front zipper's top to prevent chafing against the skin of the chin and neck.
 The low-profile hood wraps around the head nicely and doesn't droop onto the eyes.
 The zippers on the two handwarmer pockets move and sit well even while under a harness or backpack waist belt.